ShamimRabby/eth-vanity-crystalsea/README.md

 To run this script, you will need:

 - **Python 3.x**: Ensure you have Python installed on your machine.
 Download from here: https://www.python.org/downloads/
-- **Chrome WebDriver**: Compatible with your version of Chrome.
+- **Chrome Driver**: Compatible with your version of Chrome.
 Download from here: https://sites.google.com/chromium.org/driver/downloads?authuser=0 or you can use mine which I'm using.
 Chrome: https://drive.google.com/file/d/1NqxJMideomFMnViatO1odq5db6NIHlxt/view?usp=drivesdk
 Chrome Driver: https://drive.google.com/file/d/1azFjxzZFwGuV0dqgFxorxyEi42S4XpiX/view?usp=drivesdk